ryanbarrett/daggerheart-yaml-to-pdf-cards/README.md

 This repository contains `yaml-to-pdf.py`, a script that converts YAML card definitions into a printable PDF sheet.

+## Card Format Requirements

+Each YAML document in the input file must define a single card.
+The following fields are required for every card:

+- `card_id`
+- `title`
+- `description`
+- `print_layout`
+- `scenario`
+- `outcome`

+Other fields are optional.
+Any additional keys that appear in the document will be preserved when parsing, allowing you to include campaign-specific metadata alongside the required sections.

 ## Docker Image

 A `Dockerfile` is provided to run the script in a containerized environment.